Modi and Putin affirm special relationship as India faces steep US tariffs over Russian oil imports

 Washington pushing together China, Russia and India

-Washington has repeatedly warned New Delhi against buying Russian crude which it said was partly keeping Moscow’s revenues afloat to fund the Ukraine war.
-India has defended its imports as essential for meeting its growing energy needs of 1.4 billion people.
+Washington has repeatedly warned New Delhi against buying Russian crude, which it said was partly keeping Moscow’s revenues afloat to fund the Ukraine war.
+India has defended its imports as essential for meeting the growing energy needs of its 1.4 billion people.

-Analysts said Trump’s steep tariff and a general abrasiveness of the White House have inadvertently recalibrated a process whereby New Delhi is seeking closer cooperation with China and Russia.
+Analysts said Trump’s steep tariffs and the tone coming from the White House have pushed New Delhi closer to China and Russia.

 “While India-China reengagements started much before Trump, his policies are accelerating a process whereby India seems to be working much more closely with China and Russia to push back against economic unilateralism it is witnessing from the U.S.,” said Harsh Pant, vice president of foreign policy at New Delhi based think tank the Observer Research Foundation.